-Global athletes group calls for postponement of Olympics
+Worldwide athletes group calls for postponement of Olympics

 A worldwide group representing Olympic hopefuls is calling on the IOC to postpone the Tokyo Olympics until the coronavirus pandemic is under control — a decision the IOC says could be as much as four weeks away.

-"As the world unites to limit the spread of Covid-19 virus, the IOC ... must do the same," Global Athlete said in a news release Sunday.
+"As the world unites to limit the spread of COVID-19 virus, the IOC ... must do the same," Global Athlete said in a news release Sunday.

 The statement came out a few hours before an IOC announcement that said the committee was considering several scenarios and would finalize a decision within four weeks.
-The Games are scheduled to start July 24.
+The games are scheduled to start July 24.

+The group's director general, Rob Koehler, reacted to that news, saying it was "unacceptable, irresponsible, and once again ignores athletes' rights."

-The lack of action is frustrating a number of athletes who have spoken up on social media and elsewhere.
+He was echoing what some athletes in the group are saying, along with others who have spoken up on social media and elsewhere.

 "It's bizarre the IOC hasn't shown any real leadership," said Caradh O'Donovan, a Global Athlete founder from Ireland whose karate training has been put on hold due to restrictions in her country.
 "They're acting as though it's business as usual and it just seems very strange."

-O'Donovan said the unevenness around the globe regarding training, doping control and qualifying standards are among her key concerns — thoughts echoed by a number of athletes on social media and in interviews with The Associated Press over the past few days.
+O'Donovan said the unevenness around the globe regarding training, doping control and qualifying standards are among her key concerns.

-"Athletes want to be part of a solution to ensure the Games are a success," the Global Athlete statement said.
-"But under the current global restrictions that are limiting public gatherings as well as closing training facilities and borders, athletes do not have the ability to appropriately prepare for these Games, and their health and safety must come first."
+"Without a clear answer, athletes are being indirectly asked to train," Koehler said.
+"If anyone knows how competitive athletes work, they will stop at nothing to achieve their goals.
+We understand it's a difficult decision but the IOC has a duty of care toward athletes which they have not exercised."

-The group also called on broadcasters, specifically NBC, and sponsors "to adopt the same level of duty of care toward athletes by supporting the IOC and (International Paralympic Committee) with flexibility and understanding during these uncharted times."
+The group also called on broadcasters, specifically NBC, and sponsors to support the IOC and International Paralympic Committee "with flexibility and understanding during these uncharted times."

-On Saturday night, U.S. athletes took part in a conference call to share their feelings about the crisis and the possibility of a postponed Olympics.
-The U.S. Olympic and Paralympic Committee is distributing a survey to athletes, with hopes of sharing some of the responses at an IOC meeting next week.

-One of America's best-known Olympians, hurdler and bobsledder Lolo Jones, told the AP she was hoping the IOC would respond with a postponement.
+Also on Sunday, the leader of World Athletics, Seb Coe, called for a postponement of the games.

+"Nobody wants to see the Olympic Games postponed but ... we cannot hold the event at all costs, certainly not at the cost of athlete safety," Coe said.

 It's a thought being echoed by the Global Athlete group.